 Higher Cannabis Yields:

-Growing outdoors will most definitely lead to huge buds and overall higher yield.
+Growing outdoors will most definitely lead to huge buds and an overall higher yield.
 With the help of the sun and carbon dioxide, the plants will grow extra-large leaves.
 This, in turn, will help accumulate more energy to produce huge buds.
 Outdoors you have the benefit of allowing the plant to extend its roots which produces a stronger plant and larger growth above ground.

 For patients who use marijuana for medication, this type of yield is especially useful.
 Many states that legally permit home growing apply limits to the number of plants at various stages of growth (see our article on this).
 What they cannot limit is the size or quantity of the buds, so the higher yield you can get from each plant is clearly a major advantage.
 Obviously, growing plants indoors that are this size is simply not possible.